intel-analytics/ipex-llm/docs/docs/PythonUserGuide/run-without-pip.md

 ## **FAQ**
 - Python in worker has different version 2.7 than that in driver 3.4
-  - export PYSPARK_PYTHON=path to python 3.4 on worker
+  - export PYSPARK_PYTHON=/usr/local/bin/python3.4  # This path should be valid on every worker node.
-  - export PYSPARK_DRIVER_PYTHON = path to python 3.4 on driver
+  - export PYSPARK_DRIVER_PYTHON=/usr/local/bin/python3.4 # This path should be valid on every driver node.

 - TypeError: 'JavaPackage' object is not callable
   - `Check if every path within the launch script is valid expecially the path end with jar `